Chapter 5

 “I do not know,” Eku said.
 “But we will be the ones who find out.”

-For several days the tribe clung to the coast, wading around pockets of mangroves; swimming across the intertidal zones that separated one small pristine beach from another; feasting on endless sources of ubhak-unda, fish and octopi.
+For several days the tribe clung to the coast, wading around pockets of mangroves; swimming across the intertidal zones that separated one pristine beach from another; feasting on endless ubhak-unda, giant turtles, fish and octopi.

 The rain, when it came, was gentle and they made crude shelters and slept together for warmth.